 Postdoctoral Research Associate Email: firstname.lastname@example.org Grace's website

 Grace is a quantitative disease ecologist studying epidemic and endemic disease dynamics of fungal pathogens.
 She is interested in understanding species declines and extirpations caused by pathogen emergence, why certain species are extirpated more readily than others, and pathogen transmission dynamics.
-Grace develops hierarchical models to answer these questions from empirical data.
 She is currently working on simultaneously modeling between-host population dynamics using capture-mark-recapture data and within-host pathogen population dynamics using unmarked data.
-Merging these data types within a unified model will improve estimates of how within-host processes affect population-level processes.
+Grace has an NSF Postdoctoral Fellowship and is co-advised by Cherie Briggs at UC Santa Barbara.
+She received her Ph.D. from the University of Maryland.

 Undergraduate Lab Members